comfortibok/SheCodes24/README.md

 # Challenge 4: Simple Weather Forecast

 This project is a responsive weather forecast web page.
 It displays the current temperature and a 3-day forecast for Tokyo, with a button to change the city (static for demo purposes).
-Built with HTML and CSS
+Built with HTML and CSS.

+# Challenge 5: Photography Hobby Page

+This project features a sun photo, a gallery, a dark theme toggle, and a responsive layout.

 ## Features